 A new risk-based capital regime is expected to be implemented by the Insurance Authority of Hong Kong on 1 July 2024.
-Although the HKMCI will formulate, and the HKMCA have formulated, a capital plan to inject capital and provide a solid buffer for each of its solvency as and when necessary the Issuer, the HKMCI and the HKMCA cannot offer any assurance on whether such capital injections will be timely and sufficient for the HKMCI or the HKMCA to meet the upcoming regulatory capital requirements, and any other shortcoming or failure by HKMCI or the HKMCA to adapt or adjust to the upcoming regulatory capital requirements of operations of the Issuer, the HKMCI and the HKMCA.
+Although the HKMCI will formulate, and the HKMCA have formulated, a capital plan to inject capital and provide a solid buffer for each of its solvency as and when necessary the Issuer, the HKMCI and the HKMCA cannot offer any assurance on whether such capital injections will be timely and sufficient for the HKMCI or the HKMCA to meet the upcoming regulatory capital requirements, and any other shortcoming or failure by HKMCI or the HKMCA to adapt or adjust to the upcoming regulatory capital requirements could adversely affect the business, financial condition and results of operations of the Issuer, the HKMCI and the HKMCA.